hashicorp/terraform-provider-azurerm/website/docs/r/public_ip.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.

+* `zones` - (Optional) A collection containing the availability zone to allocate the Public IP in.

 ## Attributes Reference

 The following attributes are exported: